GLEP 2: Sample ReStructuredText GLEP Template

 Make a copy of this file (.rst file, not HTML!) and perform the following edits.

-Replace the "GLEP: 2" header with "GLEP: XXX" since you don't yet have a GLEP number assignment.
+Replace the "GLEP: 2" header with "GLEP: 9999" since you don't yet have a GLEP number assignment.

 Change the Title header to the title of your GLEP.